Kakkaku Dam

 Kakkaku dam is a gravity dam located in Saitama prefecture in Japan.

+Function

 The dam was constructed to control flood and to supply drinking water.
 The catchment area of the dam is 32.1 km^{2}.
 The dam impounds about 56 ha of land when full and can store 10.25 million cubic meters of water.
 The construction of the dam was started on 1970 and completed in 2001.

+Location

 The dam is located in the Yoshida River which is a tributary of Arakawa River.
 Before the construction of the dam, the excavation revealed that the location was covered by ocean based on the fossils found.